Bergamo/widgets-spa-go-api/README.md

 - To install go tools visit : https://golang.org/doc/install

 # Instructions
-- Clone the repository inside the your go workspace (example: work/src/github.com/Bergamo/)
+- Clone the repository inside your go workspace (example: work/src/github.com/Bergamo/)
 - Change directory into the project and Install project dependencies
 ```sh
 $ go get ./...
 ```
-- Build and run the application
+- Build the application
 ```sh
 $ go build
 ```
-- Run the application (Make sure the mongo is running)
+- Run the application (Make sure the mongodb is running)

 ### MacOS and Linux
 ```sh